aabadie/joblib-s3/README.rst

 `Python Anaconda 3 distribution <https://www.continuum.io/Downloads>`_ for
 full support of available store backends : S3 and HDFS.

-1. Create a Python 3.4 Anaconda environment and activate it:
+1. Create an naconda environment (use python 2.7, 3.4 or 3.5) and activate it:

 ..  code-block:: bash

-    $ conda create -n py34-joblibstore python==3.4 s3fs hdfs3 libhdfs3 -c conda-forge
+    $ conda create -n joblibstore-env python==3.5 s3fs hdfs3 libhdfs3 -c conda-forge
-    $ . activate py34-joblibstore
+    $ . activate joblibstore-env

-2. From the `py34-joblistore` environment, use pip to install joblibstore:
+2. From the `joblistore-env` environment, use pip to install joblibstore:

 ..  code-block:: bash